 Marco Franzato, glass artist

-Marco is the last leaded glass artisan still operating in Venice.
-Working with ancient techniques, he crafts artistic leaded glass windows as well as jeawellery and decorations.
+Marco is one of the two last leaded glass artisan still operating in Venice.
+Working with ancient techniques, he crafts artistic leaded glass windows as well as jewelry and decorations.

 Marco makes mainly use of two different ancient techniques:

 - The traditional lead technique uses colored glasses joined with lead, and is put together by welding the joints with tin.

 - The “Tiffany” technique is glass welded with tin only: a tape of copper is placed around the glass and it is then welded together with the tin